UNIJackS/Home_Lab/README.md

 # Linux Docker MC server Guide

 ## Disclaimer
-This is largely an updated version of [github.com/jakobii](https://github.com/jakobii) [DockerMinecraftServerSetup.md](https://gist.github.com/jakobii/84fd24210a991491d59d9eb4d549f5fa) repositry.
-I used jakobii's repo as a guide to creat my minecraft docker server however i ran into issues with java versions so i thought i would document my process of creating a docker image for minecraft version 1.21.3 with java version 21.
+This is largely an updated version of [github.com/jakobii](https://github.com/jakobii) [DockerMinecraftServerSetup.md](https://gist.github.com/jakobii/84fd24210a991491d59d9eb4d549f5fa) repository.
+I used Jakobii's repo as a guide to create my Minecraft docker server however I ran into issues with Java versions.
+So I documented the process I followed for creating a docker image for Minecraft version 1.21.3 with java version 21.

 ## Docker Install
-- This section changes so reffer back to the docker install documentation if it fails.
+- This section changes so refer back to the docker install documentation if it fails.
 - Source: [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)

 - Add Docker's official GPG key